 - detoxification or withdrawal to rid your body of alcohol

 - rehabilitation to learn new coping skills and behaviors

-- counseling to address emotional problems that may prompt you to drink
+- counseling to address emotional problems that may cause you to drink

-- support, including 12-step programs such as Alcoholics Anonymous
+- support groups, including 12-step programs such as Alcoholics Anonymous (AA)

 - medical treatment for health problems associated with alcoholism